jwodder/rswodlib/crates/tokio-nursery/README.md

 Call `Nursery::new()` to receive a `(Nursery<T>, NurseryStream<T>)` pair, where
 `T` is the output type of the futures that you'll be spawning in the nursery.
 Call `nursery.spawn(future)` to spawn a future.
 The nursery is clonable & sendable, and so it can be used to spawn tasks from within other tasks.
+You can even create a nursery inside a task of another nursery.

 The `NurseryStream` is a [`Stream`][] of the values returned by the tasks as they complete; if a task panics, the panic is propagated.
 Once the `Nursery`